foundation/supercollider/docs/usage.md

   .adapter('js');
 ```

 You can also create custom adapters by passing in a function as a second parameter.
-Refer to [adapter()](#adaptername-func) below.
+Refer to the [adapters](adapters.md) section of the docs to learn more.

 ## Initializing